-- public utility companies or public utility holding companies; - bank holding companies; - owners of broadcast licences, airlines, railroads, water carriers and trucking concerns; - casinos and gaming businesses; - defence-related industries, including the Committee on Foreign Investment in the United States ("CFIUS") review of transactions that could result in control of a U.S. business by a foreign person; - insurance companies; and - public service companies (such as those providing gas, electric or telephone services).
+- public utility companies or public utility holding companies; - bank holding companies; - owners of broadcast licences, airlines, railroads, water carriers and trucking concerns; - casinos and gaming businesses; - defence-related industries, including CFIUS review of transactions that could result in control of a U.S. business by a foreign person; - insurance companies; and - public service companies (such as those providing gas, electric or telephone services).